How to Butcher a Duck

 Plucking vs Skinning

 At this point you will either scald and pluck the bird or skin it.
 I chose to skin these ducks because they were about 5 months old and are very difficult to pluck at that age.
 The best age to butcher your ducks, for ease of plucking, is at 7 to 8 weeks old.
 If you choose to pluck them, you will need to dunk the carcass into scalding hot water (145-150 degrees F) for about one minute.
-Ducks are much harder to pluck than chickens and may need to stay in the hot water longer.
-Pluck the feathers as best as you can and dunk in scalding water again if you have trouble removing all of the downy feathers.
-One reader suggested using duck wax, sold with hunting supplies.
-I haven’t tried this yet, so if you have experience using the was, please leave a comment!
+Ducks are much harder to pluck than chickens.
+For the cleanest carcass, I recommend using Duck Wax to remove all of the downy feathers.
 For photos of the scalding process, check out my post How to Butcher a Chicken…I give a more detailed description there.

 If you choose to skin your ducks you won’t have the skin and fat on the carcass to keep the meat juicy when you cook it.
 Leaving the skin on also gives you the option of saving the duck fat for rendering.
 I decided I’d rather have a leaner meat and spend less time on the processing this time.

 To skin your bird, start at the neck and slip the knife under the skin where you removed the head.
 Lift the skin and slice through it along the belly, working your way toward the tail end.
 Pull the skin back and use the knife to separate the skin from the meat as you work your way around the whole bird.
 I remove the end of the wings rather than mess around with trying to pull the feathers out.
 There’s no meat there anyway.
 The back, wings and legs are the toughest parts to skin.